 Papers receipts : Fill out a receipt as you would for a first receipt and add DUPLICATE, that way the insurance companies will know that this receipts is a copy of a receipt already issued.

-Electronic receipts : In your members profile, in the section Electronic receipts, return to your client's desired receipts and reprint the receipt, DUPLICATE will automatically be mentionned.
+Electronic receipts : In your member's profile, in the section Electronic receipts, return to your client's desired receipts and reprint the receipt, DUPLICATE will automatically be mentionned.

-Paper Receipts : Refer to your receipt books.
+Paper receipts : Refer to your receipt books.
 There is always a place to keep track of your issued receipts, whether you have traditional type receipts (the stub) or professional type receipts (the yellow copy).

 Electronic receipts : The system stores all issued electronic receipts, which you can view at any time in your member's profile.
 You can also refer to the Video Tutorials, also available in your member's profile.

 YES, for the therapist, this document is proof that the client indeed accepted to receive the given service.
 It is not mandatory that this document be that of RITMA's, which can be use as template.
-Pay attention, the minor child consent form is different then the adult one.
+Pay attention, the minor child consent form is different than the adult one.